GlobalCyberAlliance/pdns/pdns/README-dnsdist.md

     * member `setResponder(ComboAddress)`: set the responder
     * member `setResponderFromString(string)`: set the responder
     * member `setResponseCode(rcode)`: set the response code
+    * member `setTag(value)`: store a string value in the protobuf tags field
+    * member `setTags(valueList)`: store a table consisting of strings in the protobuf tags field
     * member `setTime(sec, usec)`: set the time at which the query or response has been received
     * member `toDebugString()`: return an string containing the content of the message
  * DynBPFFilter related: